List of place names of Native American origin in New England: Formation and transmission of names

-All the names in this section come to us only through persons whose first language was English and only rarely knew any other.
-From the few sources who were bilingual, we are fortunate to have some concept of how some of the names were segmented in the languages from which they came.
+All the names in this section come only through persons whose first language was English and only rarely knew any other.
+From the few sources who were bilingual, there is some concept of how some of the names were segmented in the languages from which they came.
 Those names often tend to predominate in lists such as these, just because they are more easily understood.

 Most names were received by English settlers who had little idea what they meant.
 Being naturally curious, they asked the natives what the names meant or conjectured among themselves or both.
 The natives were faced with having to explain the name in a language they knew but rudimentarily.
 They interpreted freely, often giving the use or features of interest about the place rather than trying to explain the elements of their language to the English.
 They never had a linguist's understanding of the structure of their language.
 Their descendants, speaking primarily English, no longer knew how to produce meaningful utterances in the language of their native forefathers.

 Consequently, the names can be divided into roughly two categories: those for which the original morphology is known to some degree and those for which it is not.
 The meanings of the latter category are traditional only, but the tradition may not necessarily descend from a native speaker.
 It may have been a settler's conjecture, passed on through the social mechanism of the sacred words of the forefathers or simply because no other interpretation was available.